CommonEvaluationPlatform/CEP/sims/cep_cosim/README.md

     coherence_torture();
 ```

-Remove/comment out that 2 lines and save the file.
+Remove/comment out these 2 lines and save the file.

 **Issue with TVM='pt'**: Not supported for now.